Ilya-ekb/BGCore/README.md

 ## Contributing

-Feel free to contribute to the Core Loop System!
+Feel free to contribute to the Base Game Core System!
 Fork the repository, make changes, and submit a pull request.
 Any feedback or improvements are welcome to enhance user experience.